 Discover the Science of Shock Diamond Patterns

 As the exhaust exits the nozzle, if it is over-expanded (pressure lower than atmospheric pressure), the flow will compress through a series of oblique shocks until the pressure increases to match the atmospheric pressure.
 During takeoffs, the exhaust is generally over-expanded at low altitudes, where there is higher air pressure.

-On the contrary, if the exhaust is under-expanded (pressure higher than atmospheric pressure), it will expand through expansion fans until it decreases to atmospheric pressure.
 These alternating compression and expansion processes give rise to the distinct diamond patterns that become visible in the supersonic exhaust plume of aerospace propulsion systems, including supersonic jet engines, rockets, ramjets, or scramjets, when they operate within an atmosphere.

+Discover the Science of Shock Diamond Patterns